jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 }
 ```
 Here the method `doPack` of `fooBuild` will be invoked if the specified file does not exist.
-See _Multi Module Project_ to get details how parameters are propagated to dependee builds.
+See _Multi Module Project_ to get details how parameters are propagated to slave builds.

 You can also use another kind of project mentioning the command line to run in order to build the project.